-Sports law combines a number of different areas.
-It involves commercial contracts, employment contracts, litigation and tax issues.
+Sports law combines a number of different practice areas.
+It involves commercial contracts, employment contracts, litigation, regulatory and tax issues.
 Lawyers will generally train in one particular discipline; litigators get involved with disciplinary and regulatory issues, employment lawyers deal with athletes’ contracts, and commercial contract lawyers handle media rights and sponsorship deals.

 When working on sports media rights agreements, clients are mainly either sports governing bodies or broadcasters.
 Sports governing bodies hold the rights to particular events, while broadcasters bid for the rights to that content.
-For example, in the UK, Sky and BT are frequently competing with their bids to buy the rights to certain premium sports events, such as the Premier League and Champions League.
+For example, in the UK, Sky and BT are frequently competing with their bids to buy the rights to certain premium sports events, such as the Premier League or Test cricket.
 Lawyers will then get involved to facilitate those deals.

 When working on sponsorship agreements, these tend to be subject to a less formal process than the media rights tenders set out above.
 Clients in this space can be athletes themselves, clubs or governing bodies as well as corporates.
 It is also great to see the fruits of your labour in the public eye.